Iris Cohen Fineberg, PhD, MSW, OSW-C

 Preston, H., Fineberg, I.C., Callagher, P., & Mitchell, J.D.
 (2010, December).
 The ‘Preferred Priorities for Care’ document in motor neurone disease: Views of bereaved relatives and carers.
 Poster presentation at the International Symposium on ALS/MND, Orlando, Florida.

 Fineberg, I. C., Wang, X., Stengel, K., & Turner, M. (2010, June).
-Community nursing staff and the advance care planning tool, ‘Preferred Priorities for Care’: an evaluation of perceptions, perspectives and process.
+Community nursing staff and the advanced care planning tool, ‘Preferred Priorities for Care’: an evaluation of perceptions, perspectives, and process.
 Poster presentation at the 6th Research Congress of the European Association for Palliative Care, Glasgow, United Kingdom.

 Fineberg, I. C. (2008, March).
 Videotaping in palliative care research.
 Oral presentation at the 2nd International Conference in Palliative Care, Eilat, Israel.